So, like many of you, I used to suffer from insomnia.

 You always root for the underdog.

-Okay, I'm rooting for for the underdog to be our show dog, and I will be very proud.
+Okay, I'm rooting for the underdog to be our show dog, and I will be very proud.

-I'll pay for all the veterin bills.
+I'll pay for all the veterinary bills.

 I love treat.